ScottNealon/HumansVsZombies/README.md

 # Humans Vs Zombies: An Agent-based Model
 This GitHub contains the files for an agent-based modeling simulation of the popular campus game Humans vs Zombies.

+## Brief Overview of Humans vs Zombies

+Humans vs Zombies is a campus-wide game of tag.
+Players act as either a Human or a Zombie as they try to survive the Zombie Apocalypse or grow the size of the Horde.
+Zombies attempt to tag Humans to turn them into Zombies, while Humans defend themselves with stunning implements, including sock balls and nerf blasters.

+For more information on rules, check out the [offcial Humans vs Zombies webiste](https://humansvszombies.org/) or the [Georgia Tech Humans vs Zombies website](https://hvz.gatech.edu/rules/).

 ## Running the Simulation
 The simulation can be run in one of two formats: web-hosted and locally.